yashjakhotiya/blog/_posts/2020-12-20-container-runtimes.md

 What interacts with high-level container runtimes are not client-facing modules of a running Kubernetes instance, **but a node-agent called** [kubelet](https://kubernetes.io/docs/reference/command-line-tools-reference/kubelet/) which runs on all nodes in a Kubernetes cluster. **Kubelet** is responsible to ensure all containers mentioned in a pod's specification are running and healthy.
 It registers nodes, sends pod status and events, and reports resource utilization higher up the command chain.

 With the introduction of OCI, many container runtimes came up that supported running OCI-compliant container images, and **so arised the need for Kubernetes to support multiple runtimes**.
-To avoid deep integration of such runtimes into kubelet source code, and the subsequent maintenance that would follow, Kubernetes introduced the [Container Runtime Interface](https://github.com/kubernetes/cri-api) - an interface definition which enables kubelet to use a wide variety of runtimes.
+To avoid deep integration of such runtimes into kubelet source code, and the subsequent maintenance that would follow, Kubernetes introduced the [Container Runtime Interface](https://github.com/kubernetes/cri-api) - _an interface definition which enables kubelet to use a wide variety of runtimes_.
 It is the responsibility of a container runtime to implement this interface as an internal package or as a **shim**.

-[containerd](https://github.com/containerd), a prominent high-level container runtime, which broke off from Docker similar to runc, recently merged its separate [cri-plugin](https://github.com/containerd/cri) codebase to its main [containerd/containerd](https://github.com/containerd/containerd) repository, **marking CRI-implementation to be an important part of the container runtime**. [cri-o](cri-o.io) is another implementation of CRI, **focused and optimized only for Kubernetes**, and, unlike containerd, can not service docker daemons for container orchestration.
+[containerd](https://github.com/containerd), a prominent high-level container runtime, which broke off from Docker similar to runc, recently merged its separate [cri-plugin](https://github.com/containerd/cri) codebase to its main [containerd/containerd](https://github.com/containerd/containerd) repository, **marking CRI-implementation to be an important part of the container runtime**. [cri-o](cri-o.io) is another implementation of CRI, _focused and optimized only for Kubernetes_, and, unlike containerd, can not service docker daemons for container orchestration.

 ![](https://yashjakhotiya.github.io/blog/images/2020-12-20-container-runtimes/crio_to_kernel.png "CRI-O to Kernel")